 The Schengen Area of Europe also holds onto a 90 out of 180 and 180 out of 365-day rolling eligibility system, which means tourists can’t stay longer than these periods in a year.

 If you are even remotely close at the time of entry, you may be denied entry even with an ETIAS authorization.
-Longer stays would require a more specific visa or Golden visa.
+More extended stays would require a more specific visa or Golden visa.

 Visitors from 60+ countries including Australia, the United States and the UK will be required to pay for and submit an ETIAS before being allowed to board any mode of transportation to one of Europe’s Schengen Area countries.